2. PopEF file format

 name

-.
-This is a human-readable string, and typically this name comes from the original high level model (for example,model.layer.weights
+field and is a human-readable string.
+Typically, this name comes from the original high-level model (for example,model.layer.weights

 ormodel.layer.bias

-).The handle name.
-It refers to the callback that the user must define to send and receive data to the program.
-At runtime, when Poplar encounters one of these handles as part of a program it will call the callback function with a pointer.
+).The handle name, which refers to the callback that you must define to send data to and receive data from the program.
+At runtime, when Poplar encounters one of these handles as part of a program, it will call the callback function with a pointer.

-The set of programs in which tensor is used.
+The set of programs in which the tensor is used.

 The tensor shape and its data type.

-The information on whether this is input or output tensor.
+Information whether this is an input tensor or an output tensor.
 In other words, should we copy from or to the pointer we receive in the callback.

-The information on whether the tensor should be copied to the remote buffer (memory outside IPU that can be read and written by the IPU) as well as how many repeat blocks should be transferred (remote buffer can store multiple blocks of the same size).
+Information whether the tensor should be copied to the remote buffer (memory outside the IPU that can be read and written to by the IPU) as well as how many repeat blocks should be transferred (the remote buffer can store multiple blocks of the same size).

 .
 In this